_ [Contents]

 in contrast to the correct sequence:

 Terminology: Do not confuse a trivector with a 3-vector.
 A trivector is visualized as the 3-dimensional region spanned by three vectors.
 This region may be embedded in a space that is 3-dimensional or higher.
-In contrast, a 3-vector is a single vector that lives in a 3-dimensional space.
+In contrast, a 3-vector is a single vector that lives in a space with exactly 3 dimensions.

 P∧(QR) := PQR